aymanosman/aymanosman.github.io/drafts/dont-wrap-your-logs/article.md

-Elixir comes with a powerful and convenient logging facility exposed by the Logger `module`.
+Elixir comes with a powerful and convenient logging facility exposed by the Logger module.
 It is used universally in Elixir projects, which makes the subject of logging far more approachable in Elixir than in most other languages, where the logging story is far less straightforward.

-Basic usage of `Logger` is enough for most projects, but inevitably people will feel the need to customize some aspects of how their logging is done.
+Basic usage of `Logger` may be enough for you most of the time, but sometimes the need will araise to customize some aspects of it.

-In larger codebases it is natural to want to wrap lower level functionality in order to make it easier to enforce a convention or, simply, to abstract away repetitive code.
+One way of acheiving this is to wrap the lower level logging module.
+This is a completely natural thing to do.
+As a project grows, we will often wrap lower level functionality in order to enforce conventions and abstract repetitive code.

-So you would think that it would be reasonable to wrap Elixir's `Logger` module if it turned out you wanted to enforce some conventions on how you do logging throughout your project.
+So you would think that it would be completely reasonable to wrap Elixir's `Logger` module if it turned out you wanted to enforce some conventions on how you do logging throughout your project.

-Here is the problem: say you decide to implement this by creating the following wrapper module:
+Here is the problem: you start to implement this solution by creating the following wrapper module:

 ```elixir
 defmodule MyLogger do